wasif-mahmood2007/sem2_oop/Weekly Tasks/Lab11_Learning Management System/ReadMe.txt

 Learning Management System (JAVA):
 This is a simple Learning Management System built using Java.
-It demonstrates the use of classes, objects, ArrayLists, constructors, getters/setters, sorting, searching, and basic OOP concepts.
+It demonstrates the use of OOP concepts such as classes, objects, constructors, copy constructors, setters/getters, clone() (shallow & deep copy), as well as ArrayLists, searching, sorting, and basic list management.

 Project Structure:
-Course.java [Represents a course (name + code)] CourseList.java [Manages a list of courses (add, remove, find, sort, display)] Student.java [Represents a student (name + seat number)] StudentList.java [Manages a list of students (add, remove, find, sort, display)] Main.java [Demo program to test all features]
+Course.java [Represents a course]
+CourseList.java [Manages a list of courses] Student.java [Represents a student]
+StudentList.java [Manages a list of students] Main.java [Demo program to test all features]

 Features: